-A court may also order disclosure against a third party pursuant to the Norwich Pharmacal principle.
-The respondent must be a party who is involved in a wrong-doing, whether innocently or not, and is unlikely to be a party to potential proceedings.
-An order can be obtained before or after proceedings have commenced and is often used as a means to identify the proper defendant to an action or to extract the necessary information to formulate the particulars of claim.
+A court may also order disclosure against a third party.
+The respondent must be a party who is involved in a wrong-doing, whether innocently or not, and is unlikely to be a party to potential proceedings but may have information relevant to these.
+An order can be obtained before or after proceedings have commenced and is often used as a means to identify the proper defendant to an action or to extract the necessary information to formulate the particulars of the claim.